crimsonBlazee/Bluetooth-Messenger/README.md

 # Bluetooth Messenger

+## General

+- This application enables two Bluetooth enabled Android devices with this application to communicate with one another via a chat interface.

 ## Getting Started

 ### Install and Run

-- If you would like to simply install and run the application on your Android device, the APK file can be found under *app\build\outputs\apk\debug*
+- If you would like to simply install and run the application on your Android device, the APK file can be found in the main repository directory and it is called *bluetooth-messenger.apk*

 ### Android Studio